Symmetry (song)

 "Symmetry" is a song by English singer-songwriter Ed Sheeran.
-It was initially released on 12 Spetember 2025 by Gingerbread Man and Atlantic Records, as the fifth song from his album Play.
-It was re-released as a single on 17 October 2025.
+It was released on 12 September 2025 by Gingerbread Man and Atlantic Records, as the fifth song from his album Play.
+It was then released as a single on 17 October 2025.
 "Symmetry" was written and produced by Sheeran, Johnny McDaid, Savan Kotecha, and Ilya Salmanzadeh.
 The single version features Indian singer and rapper, Karan Aujla.
-"Symmetry" topped the UK Asian Music Chart for six weeks.
+"Symmetry" topped the UK Asian Music Chart for eight weeks.

 Background

 The original solo version of "Symmetry" was released on Play, on 12 September 2025.
 Later, on 17 October 2025, Sheeran released an EP with remixes recorded with Indian artists.
 Titled Play (The Remixes), it includes new versions of "Symmetry", "Don't Look Down", "Heaven", and previously released remix of "Sapphire".
 Featured artists include: Karan Aujla, Hanumankind, Dhee, Santhosh Narayanan, Jonita and Arijit Singh.